Listen to the Cancer.Net Podcast: Barium Enema–What to Expect, adapted from this content

 After the procedure

+What should I expect after returning home?
 You may notice gray or white stool for several days after a barium enema.
 That is the remaining barium leaving your body.
-Your health care team may recommend taking a laxative when you return home to avoid constipation from the barium.
-This will also help remove any remaining barium.
+To prevent constipation and help remove the remaining barium, drink plenty of fluids for the next several days.
+Your health care team may also recommend taking a laxative.

 Severe stomach pain